otimbur/web-service-error/README.md

-# replit-php-template
+# web-services

-This is a repo to use as a template for working with PHP on replit.
-Import this repo and re-name the repo to match your project name.
+This is a repo to use as a starter for building a web services application with PHP on replit.
+It includes James Bond film info as the sample data.
+None of the web service code is included but will be added by working together in the IT121 class.

-This will allow us to always have a working application when we start a new project.